civican/legisinfo/42-1/bills/C-49/bill_text.md

 ### Section 142

-      **(1)** A railway company shall comply with the steps described in this Division before discontinuing operating a railway line. **The railway company shall publish and keep up to date on its Internet site or the Internet site of an association or other entity representing railway companies a report that sets out the date that it commenced and completed each step**.
+      **(1)** A railway company shall comply with the steps described in this Division before discontinuing operating a railway line.
+The railway company shall publish and keep up to date on its Internet site or the Internet site of an association or other entity representing railway companies a report that sets out the date that it commenced and completed each step.

   **(2)** Section 142 of the Act is amended by adding the following after subsection (2):